 |Thinking about moving to other parts of Florida?
 Get the scoop on these popular cities in the Sunshine State:

 — Best Tampa Neighborhoods

 — Living in Clearwater

-Family-friendly Jacksonville suburbs
+Family-friendly Jacksonville neighborhoods and suburbs

 |Ready to get moving?
 Compare moving costs and service options with our Florida Moving Guide.|